azsk/AzTS-docs/MMA Removal Utility/SingleTenantSetupInstallation.md

 Connect-AzAccount -Tenant $TenantId
 ```

 Setup the remediation user-assigned MI using Set-AzTSMMARemovalUtilitySolutionRemediationIdentity command.
-When this command is run successfully, the remediation user-assigned MI is created and the created identity is granted with 'Reader' and 'Virtual Machine Contributor' permissions on target scopes.
+When this command is run successfully, the remediation user-assigned MI is created and the created identity is granted with 'Reader', 'Virtual Machine Contributor' and 'Azure Arc ScVmm VM Contributor' permissions on target scopes.

 ``` PowerShell
 # -----------------------------------------------------------------#